Many people love animals, and some of us make the ethical decision not to eat meat or other animal foods.

 The idea of an animal being slaughtered for food is never nice.

 Neither is a lion catching a zebra in the African plains, or a desperate fish struggling to get away from a predator.

 But the food chain is a fact of life, and many animals eat other animals.

-What should not be tolerated is cruelty to animals.
+What should never be tolerated is cruelty to animals.

 Admittedly, there are big problems with the commercial meat industry and animal welfare needs improving across the board.